On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Introduction and Statement of results

+The analysis in Sections 3 and 4 outlined above leads us to our second result below dealing with CCE manifolds of general dimensions $d$.

-\begin{theo} Suppose that $X$ is a smooth oriented $d$-dimensional manifold with $d\ge 4$ and with boundary $\partial X=\mathbb{S}^{d-1}$.
+\begin{theo} Suppose that $X$ is a smooth oriented $d$-dimensional manifold with compact boundary and with $d\ge 4$.
 Let $\{g_i^+\}$ be a set of conformally compact Einstein metrics on $X$.
-Assume the set $\{h_i\}$ of metrics on the boundary with non-negative scalar curvature that represent the conformal infinities lies in a given set $\mathcal{C}$ of metrics that is of positive Yamabe type and compact in $C^6$ Cheeger-Gromov topology.
-Moreover, there exits some positive constant $C>0$ such that the Yamabe constant of the conformal infinities is uniformly bounded from below by $C$.
-Then under the above assumptions ($1^{\prime}$) or ($1^{\prime\prime}$), the set $\{g_i^*\}$ of the adopted metrics (after diffeomorphisms that fix the boundary) is compact in $C^{3,\gamma'}$ Cheeger-Gromov topology for all $0<\gamma'<1$. \end{theo}
+Assume that the corresponding metrics $\{h_i \}$ at conformal infinity have non-negative scalar curvature, and their Yamabe constants uniformly bounded from below by some constant $C_1>0$.
+Assume further $\{h_i\}$ are compact in the $C^6$-Cheeger-Gromov topology on ${\p X}$.
+Then there exists some small $\delta_0>0$ such that if either ($1^{\prime}$) or ($1^{\prime\prime}$) holds, the set $\{g_i^*\}$ of the adapted metrics (after diffeomorphisms that fix the boundary) is compact in the $C^{3,\gamma'}$-Cheeger-Gromov topology for all $0<\gamma'<1$ on ${\overline X}$. \end{theo}